 Sail close to the wind

-In its purely nautical sense, dating back to the 15th century, sailing close to the wind is a very fine line between rattling along at a good rate of knots and luffing the sails i.e. spilling the wind from the sails and being taken aback by going head on into the wind.
-From the 19th century, the expression has been used figuratively for taking a course of action fraught with risk.
+In its purely nautical sense, dating back to the 15th century, sailing close to the wind or sailing close-hauled, is a very fine line between rattling along at a good rate of knots and luffing the sails i.e. spilling the wind from the sails and being taken aback because one has sailed too close to the wind.
+Hence its figurative usage, dating from the early 19th century, when sailing close to the wind became a metaphor for taking a course of action fraught with risk, often expressed as 'close to the wind' without any mention of sailing.